nxp-appcodehub/an-frdmrw612-in-system-programming/README.md

 |                |                   |                   |                        | GPIO_33 (FLEXSPI_D3)   |

 ## 3. Creating a binary for ISP mode <a name="step3"></a>
 There are some steps to create a .bin file.
-For this application note MCUXpresso and Visual Studio Code are covered and hello_world SDK example was selected but, the procedure with other firmware projects is the same:
+For this application note MCUXpresso and Visual Studio Code are covered and frdmrw612_ISP_BLHost_Demo example was selected but, the procedure with other firmware projects is the same:

+The [frdmrw612_ISP_BLHost_Demo](/frdmrw612_ISP_BLHost_Demo) project can be found on this repository.
+A pre-built binary file, [frdmrw612_ISP_BLHost_Demo.bin](/bin_file/frdmrw612_ISP_BLHost_Demo.bin) can also be found with this application note.

 #### MCUXpresso
   **1.** Open the example